okevino47/shotgun-player/README.md

 - go in a terminal in the project folder
 - launch command: `yarn dev`

+Open [Local website](http://localhost:3000) with your browser to see the result.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [Prod Website](https://shotgun-player-dcq72o40q-kevins-projects-dc035968.vercel.app/fr/tracks) with your browser to see the result.

 ## Features
 - Playlist: